Just some thoughts about moral struggles and such.

 …which is why I tend to think that, ethically, I’m a work in progress.

 I think I often suffer from choice paralysis.
 They say that North Korean defectors to South Korea find the amount of choices they have to make in a day to be cripplingly unbearable, and it might contribute to their high suicide rate.
 I’m nowhere near that despairing, but I can see why it would be a major stressor.
-When you have to figure out not only your preferences but ethical considerations too, it gets even worse.
+When you have to figure out not only your preferences and budgetary decisions but ethical considerations too, it gets even worse.

 So why bother making choices based on moral and ethical considerations?
 I once had a conversation with a (Christian) guy who asked that exact question.
 It’s great to be vegetarian or vegan, he said, but if there’s no ethical system or moral framework involving God from which you derived the moral imperative to treat animals kindly, then why bother?